(CLICK TO ENLARGE)

 New Noise - Premiered Zeppelin/Petty mash-up live performance video

-Animal Waves is the lovechild of Robert Wayne Davis.
+Animal Waves was born out of the creative collaboration of Robert Davis and Nathaniel Cox.
 Hailing from Carbondale, IL, a town that is rich with it’s own musical history bordering on cult status, Robert had the blues and rock & roll hurled at his ears from an early age.
 Carbondale being a college town (Southern Illinois University) there was no shortage of shows to which his parents regularly took him, leaving an indelible musical spark.
 Soon after the urge to emulate what he was seeing/ experiencing took hold and his parents gladly encouraged the pursuit.
 The moment a guitar landed in his hands (age 11) he was immediately hooked and never looked back.

 At 15, Robert and some friends from the Carbondale area formed a group that quickly gained attention.
 In just over a year, they were fielding offers from majors and ultimately signed to Sony.
 At 17, he packed up and moved to Los Angeles with the wind at his back.
 But after one album cycle, that included touring with the likes of Pearl Jam and Evanecense, and unable to agree on the subsequent musical direction, creative differences settled in and they decided to move on.
 Soon after Robert sought out studio session work and touring opportunities including time with heroes like Slash, Marc Ford, Waddy Wachtel, Eric Gales and an energetic three year stint with Lauryn Hill.
 Despite enjoying the time spent earning his stripes, Robert couldn’t shake the feeling of wanting to truly express his own voice, literally and creatively.
 A body of work that is an exact expression of his personal tastes and attitudes.